 Your application may be one of dozens!
 And, though every email and phone call is important to us (and to the animals!), we might not be able to get back to you.

-With upwards to 100 animals in our care at any time, and our shelter being supported entirely by volunteers, the process to adopt can sometimes take time.
+With many animals in our care at any time, and our organization being supported entirely by volunteers, the process to adopt can sometimes take time.
 We appreciate your understanding and patience and are very grateful to you for your decision to adopt.

 Our adoption events are always busy, and our adoption volunteers spend a lot of time with each applicant, as they will with you.
 Please be patient as they attend to everyone in order.

-Due to space limitations, we cannot guarantee that the animal you are applying for will be at the adoption event you attend.
+We cannot guarantee that the animal you are applying for will be at the adoption event you attend.
 We apologize in advance for any inconvenience this may cause.
-Our Facebook page is a great place to find out which animals will be at our events (if we know ahead of time.)
-Also, if a Petfinder description mentions that an animal is being fostered, they will not be at the shelter, and we cannot guarantee they will be at shelter events or off-site events.
+Our Facebook page is a great place to find out which animals will be at our events (if we know ahead of time).
+Since all our animals now are in foster care, meetings with animals must be arranged in advance.
 If you are interested in an animal being fostered and your online application is accepted, we will contact you and arrange for you to meet the animal.